Shutdown (computing): Unix and Linux

 In Unix and Linux, the shutdown command can be used to turn off or reboot a computer.
-Only the superuser can shut the system down.
+Only the superuser or a user with special privileges can shut the system down.

 One commonly issued form of this command is shutdown -h now, which will shut down a system immediately.
 Another one is shutdown -r now to reboot.
 Another form allows the user to specify an exact time or a delay before shutdown: shutdown -h 20:00 will turn the computer off at 8:00 PM, and shutdown -r +1 will automatically reboot the machine in one minute of issuing the command.